Skip to content

 BSRT - Traditional 4-Year Degree

-• To prepare graduates with demonstrated competence in the knowledge, skills, and behavior required for respiratory care practice as performed by registered respiratory therapists (RRT’s).
+1. To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains required of respiratory care practice as performed by registered respiratory therapists (RRTs).

-• To promote and advance personal development and inter-professional collaboration of respiratory faculty, staff, graduates, and health professionals.
+3. To promote and advance personal development of respiratory faculty, staff, and health professionals.

 Respiratory Therapy Program Student Outcomes